16.02.2026

-How to Add a Server to an Existing Windows Domain: Step-by-Step Guide
+How to Join a Windows Server to an Existing Active Directory Domain (Step-by-Step Guide)

 One of the significant events of the growth and development of the local network is the emergence of a new server.
 Consider how to add a new server to an existing Windows domain.